ipinfo/libraries/versions/01/GUIDELINES.md

 #### IP

-In the responses, the IP field should be repressnted using a standard IP definition.
-Preferrebly this standard definition should be something native to the programming language itself.
+In the responses, the IP field should be represented using a standard IP definition.
+Preferably this standard definition should be something native to the programming language itself.

 #### Country

 The country response by the API is the ISO2 code of the country.
-The API must provide a well documented and resonable method to convert this country code into a country name.
+The API must provide a well documented and reasonable method to convert this country code into a country name.

 This conversion should extend to other languages as well.
 A sample lookup dictionary for ISO2 -> Country Name is included [here](en_US.json).